Handle Your Own PR

 At this point, I could see the value of learning from the best but didn’t see how I could continue to build on this knowledge in the future.
 That’s where the benefits of being involved with HYOPR come in.
 Not only do you get advice from Jules, Paul and experts in the field but you get access to a platform which allows you to run all your PR campaigns from one place.
 This allows you to build a media contact list, use a template to properly format your media release, customise it for each contact, send directly to someone’s inbox and run a follow-up campaign.

 I had no expectation when I first met Jules on the Monday morning and will never get over the fact that by Friday, I had sent out one media release and had been interviewed / published by Mamamia, Wanneroo Times, Monthly Chronicle, Good Health Australia and New Zealand, That’s Life, Live Well Canada and the Australian Women’s Weekly.
 I will also be doing my first live TV interview in the coming weeks but with who is a secret for now.
+Click here to see our media and press section.

 To have instant access to an active media database including thousands of professional writers, editors and producers across all fields and networks is a source that all businesses need to have.
 This course is a must for anyone wanting to handle their own PR and each contact has given their permission to be included.